awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 Amazon EC2 uses the service\-linked role named **AWSServiceRoleForEC2SpotFleet** to launch and manage instances on your behalf\.

 **Important**
 If you specify an [encrypted AMI](AMIEncryption.md) or an [encrypted Amazon EBS snapshot](EBSEncryption.md) in your Spot Fleet, you must grant the **AWSServiceRoleForEC2SpotFleet** role permission to use the CMK so that Amazon EC2 can launch instances on your behalf\.
-For more information, see [Granting access to CMKs for use with encrypted AMIs and EBS snapshots](#spot-fleet-service-linked-roles-access-to-cmks)\.
+For more information, see [Grant access to CMKs for use with encrypted AMIs and EBS snapshots](#spot-fleet-service-linked-roles-access-to-cmks)\.

 #### Permissions granted by AWSServiceRoleForEC2SpotFleet<a name="service-linked-role-permissions-granted-by-AWSServiceRoleForEC2SpotFleet"></a>